Health

 What are some tips for managing pet allergy symptoms?

-Pets are part of the family, but for some people, being around them can lead to allergies.
-Fortunately, there are steps you can take to control allergy symptoms if you have pets or frequently visit people who have pets.
+Pets are part of the family, but for some people, being around them can lead to allergy symptoms.
+Fortunately, there are steps you can take to control these symptoms if you have pets or frequently visit people who have pets.

 What is pet dander?

 Pet dander isn’t the only cause of allergies.
-Saliva and urine can also trigger an allergic reaction to a cat, and people can be allergic to dog urine, saliva and blood, as well as dog dander.
+Saliva and urine from certain animals can also trigger an allergic reaction in some people.

 Why do allergies to cats and dogs occur?